ariym/whisper-node/README.md

 NodeJS bindings for OpenAI's Whisper.

-- Output transcripts to JSON (and .txt .srt .vtt)
+- Output transcripts to JSON (in addition to .txt .srt .vtt)
 - Runs on CPU (instead of GPU)
+- Timestamp accurate to a single word

 ## Installation